lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

         embeddings in the output dataset.
 Since we normalize the input embeddings to unit length, this value should be between 0 and 2.0.
         This is often a convenient method when working with different data sources and trying to combine them in a balanced way.
-        If you want to use this stopping condition to stop the selection early, make sure that you allow selecting enough samples by setting :code:`n_samples` high enough.
+        If you want to use this stopping condition to stop the selection early, make sure that you allow selecting enough samples by setting :code:`nSamples` high enough.

     .. tab:: WEIGHTS